 “The long takes, the lack of commentary, absence of cinematic lighting, and the persistent use of black and white stock long after the television news had switched to colour” (11) had all become stylistic quirks used to pander to the audience’s newly formed pre-conceptions of what actuality should look like.
 In the 1940s Capa’s famous D-Day photographs had altered the public perception of how reportage photography should look, and in due course the new look became convention:

 “cinematographers were noting that the authenticity of war footage was becoming connected in the audience’s minds with shaky black and white shots”.
 (12) In the 1960s Jean-Luc Godard proved that audiences were making similar associations with cinéma-vérité techniques when he used the same techniques to bring a sense of immediacy and authenticity to his fiction films.
-Even if, as claimed, the purely observational documentary could be achieved using the new technology (it could not) it still would not attain the status of a factual record of events.
+Even if, as was claimed, the purely observational documentary could be achieved using the new technology, it still would not attain the status of a factual record of events.
 Non-interventionism is no guarantor of factual accuracy because the act of observation is subjective.
 As Colin MacCabe rightly insists,

 “There is no neutral place from which we can see… the scene ‘as it really is’.”
 (13)